LP2X0X/Bubble-sheet-multiple-choice-scanner-and-test-grader/README.md

 # Bubble sheet multiple choice scanner and test grader
 This is an image processing project.
-The purpose of this application is to create a program which can detect the student answer in a bubble sheet and grade it.
+The purpose of this project is to create a program which can detect the student answer in a bubble sheet and grade it.

 ## Table of Contents
 * [General Info](#general-info)